uozuAho/uozuAho.github.io/readme.md

 # todo
-- get working on github pages
-    - add custom domain
-    - remove/amend netlify related stuff
+- amend netlify related posts
-- remove netlify functions, make this site totally static
-    - removes netlify build & node dependencies
 - include only links in rss
 - make inline code like `this` prettier
 - display tags